Suazo714/ENC4265/manual.md

 4. Read the terms of service and privacy policy, and then click the checkbox if you agree with the terms.
 If you disagree with terms, you cannot use RekordBox.
 5. Click [Register].
 An email with further account setup information will be sent to the email address you entered.
 If you do not receive the email, check the junk folder of your email software.
 6. Complete the setup by following the information in the email.
-7. Go back to rekordbox, enter the account name and password, and then click [Setup].
+7. Go back to RekordBox, enter the account name and password, and then click [Setup].
 RekordBox is available to be used by clicking [OK].

 ### EXPORT mode and PERFORMANCE mode